ripleyhhunter/Sift/SETUP_INSTRUCTIONS_MACOS.md

 # Smart Document Folder System - macOS Setup Guide

 Welcome!
-This guide will help you set up Smart Folder on your Mac.
+This guide will help you set up Sift on your Mac.

-## What is Smart Folder?
+## What is Sift?

-Smart Folder is an AI-powered document organization system that:
+Sift is an AI-powered document organization system that:
 - Watches your Inbox folder for new documents
 - Uses a local AI model to understand what each document is about
 - Automatically moves documents to the appropriate category folder